Probate Q&A Series

 • Missing the “presentment” issue: A large percentage of claim disputes turn on whether the creditor actually presented the claim correctly and on time in the estate administration.
 A dispute strategy often starts with confirming the claim’s filing method, content, and timing.

 • Unclear rejection notice: If the estate intends to reject a claim, the rejection should be in writing and delivered in a way that can be proven later.
-Sloppy notice practices can create fights about when (or whether) the lawsuit deadline started.
+Sloppy notice practices can create fights about when (or whether) the enforcement deadline started.

 • Paying too early or without documentation: Paying an unsecured claim before the creditor period ends (or without adequate support) can create avoidable risk, especially if other claims appear later or the estate is not as solvent as expected.